 Watch a video about the capital region’s building land reserve »

-Many kinds of activities and events are organized at the Airport.
-Ordinarily, several pilot schools and flying clubs operate at Helsinki-Malmi, and it is among other things the home of Finland’s only aviation scout troop Malmin Tuulenkävijät.
-The Airport is an excellent place to get to know the wonder of aviation!
-Sightseeing flights and (tandem) parachute jumps can be purchased at the Airport, and it has a cozy restaurant.
-In addition there’s a 5,8 km walkway around the Airport, offering a chance to get acquainted with the unique nature around the place while following the aviation activities.
+Many kinds of activities and events are normally organized at Malmi Airport, but things are more quiet now that the City has evicted the aviation activities.
+Ordinarily, several pilot schools and flying clubs operate at Helsinki-Malmi.
+The terminal building hosts a cozy restaurant.
+In addition there’s a 5,8 km walkway around the Airport, offering a chance to get acquainted with the unique nature around the place.

 The future of Helsinki-Malmi Airport is threatened by the City of Helsinki’s intention to turn it into a residential area.
 No binding decisions or irreversible actions have been taken yet, so it’s worthwhile to contact your City Councillor and tell why the Airport is important as it is.
 Come get acquainted with Helsinki-Malmi Airport and help keep it in aviation use!